Proverbs 10:10 – The Talker

 Because of these realities, we need to understand some key principles:

-It is a pathway to adultery.
+It is a Potential Pathway to Adultery.

 If you want one of the surest ways to put yourself at risk for an adultery, then make close friendships with a woman who is not your wife.